-Recent high school graduates may be placed into math courses based on a combination of their high school math courses, grades and ACCUPLACER scores.
+Recent high school graduates may be placed into math courses based on a combination of their high school math courses, grades and ALEKS-PPL scores.
 This option only applies to students from the Tacoma School District, University Place School District, and the Peninsula School District who are entering TCC within one year of high school graduation and are taking their first TCC math course no more than two years after their last high school math course was completed.
 Specially trained advisors in Bldg.
-7 or the MARC in Bldg.
-19 analyze the student's high school transcript as well as the student's assessment score to determine the best placement for eligible students.
+7 or the Math Advising Resource Center (MARC) in building 19 analyze the student's high school transcript as well as the student's assessment score to determine the best placement for eligible students.

-TCC also accepts scores on some colleges' recognized placement tests when taken within the previous two years or less.
-In addition, TCC accepts the statewide Smarter Balance Test used by Washington's public four-year schools to establish readiness for college-level mathematics or placement based on the Bridge to College math class.
+TCC also accepts SAT, ACT, IB, AP scores and math placement test scores on some colleges' recognized placement tests from other Washington public colleges when taken within the last year the previous two years or less.
+In addition, TCC accepts the statewide Smarter Balanced Test used by Washington high schools public four-year schools to establish readiness for college-level mathematics or placement based on the Bridge to College math class.